-Penn College’s Strategy to Resume In-person Instruction
+Penn College’s Strategy to Provide In-person Instruction

 Penn College’s hallmark is hands-on learning supported by in-person instruction; this is our enduring educational model, imbuing our graduates with the skills necessary to become leaders and innovators in their fields.
-Guided by our mission, and following the Commonwealth’s health and safety guidelines, Penn College has committed to in-person instruction in Fall 2020 in the safest and most responsible way possible.
+Guided by our mission, and following the Commonwealth’s health and safety guidelines, Penn College has committed to in-person instruction in the safest and most responsible way possible.

 - The campus community is expected to strictly observe social-distancing requirements.